apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-express.md

 As a convenience, `req.absoluteUrl` is set to the absolute URL of the current request.
-If the `baseUrl` option **at the top level, not for this specific module** is set to a string such as `http://mysite.com`, any site-wide prefix and `req.url` are appended to that.
+If the `baseUrl` option **at the top level, not for this specific module** is set to a string such as `http://mysite.com`, or the `APOS_BASE_URL` environment variable is used to pass in the URL string, any site-wide prefix and `req.url` are appended to that.
 Otherwise the absolute URL is constructed based on the browser's request.
 Setting the `baseUrl` global option is necessary for reasonable URLs when generating markup from a